awsdocs/aws-single-sign-on-user-guide/doc_source/okta-idp.md

 For SCIM synchronization to work:
 + Every user must have a **First name**, **Last name**, **Username**, and **Display name** value specified\.
 If any of these values are missing from a user, that user will not be provisioned\.
++ Usernames should be mapped to attributes that are unique within your directory in Okta\.
++ The following special characters must not be used in attributes that are synchronized with SCIM: `<>;:%`
 + If you update a user’s address you must have **streetAddress**, **city**, **state**, **zipCode** and the **countryCode** value specified\.
 If any of these values are not specified for the Okta user at the time of synchronization, the user or changes to the user will not be provisioned\.